ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

     Always 2.

 Pseudo-terminal
     Exceptionally, there is no terminal prefix associated with this type of transaction.
-Virtel himself decides which allocation and management is best suited.
+Virtel decides which allocation and management is best suited for this type of application.

 Security
     Always 0.